 The 10 Greatest Obstacles to Writing a Book (And How to Overcome Them)

-This week, forty-five writers in our community finished writing their books in the 100 Day Book program.
-To them, I want to say, CONGRATULATIONS!
+Every time writers in our community finish writing their books in the 100 Day Book program, we celebrate with them!
 Our mission at The Write Practice is to help writers finish their books and accomplish their writing goals, and it’s so exciting when we see writers doing just that.

-As they finished their books, I asked these writers what the most challenging part of writing a book was.
-In this post, I’ll share their responses with you as well as the solutions to those challenges, so if when you encounter these challenges, too, you will be equipped to overcome them and keep writing.
+As the last 100 Day Book cohort finished their rough drafts, I asked our fellow writers what the most challenging part of writing a book was.
+In this post, I’ll share their responses with you as well as the solutions to those challenges, so if you encounter these challenges, too, you will be equipped to overcome them and keep writing.

 Ready?
 Here are the ten greatest obstacles we’ve found writers face as they write their books: